-With the concerns with regards to the Flint, Michigan water crisis, there has been an increased level of concern with the water supply regarding lead within the Village of Morton Grove.
+With the concerns regarding the Flint, Michigan and other water crises, there has been an increased level of concern with the water supply regarding lead within the Village of Morton Grove.
 The Village of Morton Grove routinely tests its water supply to ensure the highest quality of water for its residents.
-The Village of Morton Grove would like to insure all of its residents that the water is safe to consume.
+The Village of Morton Grove would like to assure all of its residents that the water is safe to consume.

 The Village of Morton Grove fully complies with the Federal Lead and Copper rule set forth by the EPA in 1991.
-The Village is required to test homes of residents every three years to ensure that proper levels are met.
-The village is required to test 30 homes or sites throughout the entire town.
-The village delivers the sampling kits.
-The action level set forth by the EPA for Lead is 15 ppb. (parts per billion) These action levels are not health standards but are there to set the amount of Lead in drinking water.
+The Village is required to test 30 strategically located homes (multiple times) every three years to ensure that proper levels are met.
+The action level set forth by the EPA for Lead is 15 ppb. (parts per billion)

 Where do we get our Drinking Water?

-The Village of Morton Grove currently buys its water from Evanston / Chicago.
-Evanston / Chicago gets their water from Lake Michigan.
-The City of Chicago’s Water Treatment Plant is the Jardine Water Purification Plant, which is located at 1000 E Ohio St, Chicago, IL 60611.
-At this plant, The City of Chicago treats the water with chlorine, fluoride, blended phosphate, and other chemicals to ensure the water is safe, and that it has a clean taste before they send it out to their distribution system.
+The Village of Morton Grove currently obtains its water from the Morton Grove-Niles Water Commission.
+The Morton Grove-Niles Water Commission obtains Lake Michigan water from the City of Evanston through their water treatment plant at 555 Lincoln St. At this plant, the City of Evanston treats the water with chlorine, fluoride, blended phosphate, and other elements to ensure the water is safe, and that it has a clean taste before they send it out to their distribution system.
 From within the distribution system, is where they connect with the Village of Morton Grove, and we send it to our treatment plants.
-More information on their treatment plant can be found here.
+More information on their treatment plant can be found by clicking HERE.

 Basic Facts about Lead in the Drinking Water